ozturkeniss/k8s-AstroGo/README.md

 # AstroGo API Gateway

 ## Overview
-AstroGo API Gateway is a microservices-based application that leverages KrakenD as an API Gateway to route requests to various backend services.
-The project is containerized and deployed on Kubernetes, ensuring scalability and reliability.
+This project represents a microservices-based system deployed on Kubernetes, using an API Gateway (KrakenD), NGINX ingress, Kafka for event streaming, and persistent volumes for storage.
+It is designed for scalability, modular service management, and robust event processing.

 ![Ekran görüntüsü 2025-06-03 041326](https://github.com/user-attachments/assets/591cccfa-dc0f-4d3d-b548-c501b0a87f2c)